nerdimite/neuroevolution/readme.md

 2. Modify the Agent Class to experiment with different topologies i.e. hidden layers and units
 3. You can either choose to run the algorithm for a fixed number of generations or a fixed time in seconds.
 Refer the comments in the `evolve` function for details on which lines to comment/uncomment for choosing fixed generations/time.
 4. Run the `play_agent` function to see the trained agent balancing the cartpole.
 5. You can also run the [dqn_cartpole.py](dqn_cartpole.py) script to compare Neuroevolution against Deep Q Network RL algorithm on the same environment.
 The default time that the DQN script runs is 120 seconds which can be changed using the `max_time` parameter of `cartpole()`.
-Neurevolution is able to solve the environment in 120 seconds while DQN takes comparatively longer time at around 300 seconds.
+Neurevolution is able to solve the environment in 120 seconds while DQN takes much longer time.

 ![Neuroevolution CartPole](neuroevolution_cartpole_gif.gif)